tg117official/databricks-hands-on-tg117-pst/05_databricks_auto_loader/databricks_auto_loader_session_2_operations_audit_monitoring_lean.md

-# Auto Loader Production Operations, Audit and Monitoring
+# Session 2 — Auto Loader Operations, Audit and Monitoring

-This session builds and operates a self-contained multi-entity Auto Loader pipeline for `orders`, `customers`, and `products`.
-All required setup and execution steps are included:
+This session operates a self-contained Auto Loader pipeline for `orders`, `customers`, and `products`.
+It focuses on controlling file bursts, recording useful audit evidence, monitoring micro-batches, and recovering one failed entity without resetting healthy streams.

 - Session-specific ADLS folders and checkpoints
 - Explicit JSON schemas